Open Heart Surgery and Scar Care

-- Clean and dry your scar – Use lukewarm water and a mild soap or cleanser to wash your scar site.
-Maintaining a dry, clean scar will minimize dirt and germs, preventing irritation or infection.
+- Clean your incision – Use lukewarm water and a mild soap or cleanser like SilqueClenz to wash your incision site.
+Maintaining a clean wound will minimize dirt and germs, preventing irritation or infection.

 - Use silicone gel sheeting – Silicone gel sheeting and silicone gel ointments have been used as an effective scar therapy solution for over 30 years.
 Ask your doctor if medical silicone is right for you, and visit Biodermis.com today for a complete range of scar care products.

 For optimal recovery results after open heart surgery, it’s important to follow any instructions given by your surgeon in addition to these steps.